Skip to main content

 • Raft consensus: Meta nodes form a Raft group (using hashicorp/raft) to maintain a consistent, replicated state machine.

-• Node registry: Tracks the set of live nodes, their roles, and their health status.
+• Node registry: Tracks the set of live nodes, their roles, health state (alive/suspect/dead), and resource utilization (CPU, memory, disk, ingest rate, active queries).

-• Failure detection: Detects unresponsive nodes and triggers shard reassignment.
+• Failure detection: Detects unresponsive nodes using heartbeat timeouts and transitions them through Alive → Suspect → Dead.

 Meta nodes are lightweight.
 3 nodes provide fault tolerance for 1 failure; 5 nodes tolerate 2 failures.
 Meta nodes do not store or query log data.